JarvyJ/HomeIntent/docs/docs/getting-started/installation.md

 ```

 The `/profiles` directory is where Rhasspy stores its configs/downloads.
+The ports expose the Rhasspy web interface, which is useful during debugging and for advanced users.

 In your config folder, all you need to do is add a `config.yaml`, pointing to your Home Assistant URL and a "Long Lived Access" (bearer) token you can get from your [Home Assistant profile page](https://homeintent.jarvy.io/integrations/home-assistant/#getting-a-bearer-token):